E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ## Varying resolution and other parameters

-For baroclinic channel tests, we know that we want each test to be at a single resolution but that we want multiple versions of at least some of the tests for different resolutions.
+For "yet another channel" tests, we know that we want each test to be at a single resolution but that we want multiple versions of at least some of the tests for different resolutions.
 We also want a lot of flexibility in determining the resolution, so it's easy to add new ones in the future.
 At the same time,